rafinha07/rafinha07/README.md

 You can click the Preview link to take a look at your changes.
 --->

-oppa                                        bão? eu sou a rafinha07, hoje vamos aprender um tutorial de construção de uma casa do survival no criativo entao se vc quer ver, vem comigo *começa uma intro de minecraft* quero um oppa!!!!!!!!!!! 👨🍥🍓
+opa                                        bão? eu sou a rafinha07, hoje vamos aprender um tutorial de construção de uma casa do survival no criativo entao se vc quer ver, vem comigo *começa uma intro de minecraft* quero um oppa!!!!!!!!!!! 👨🍥🍓
 🦆 ♾️